yyl/ComputeSimilarity/README.md

 Apparently I have met the cap of twitter API after pulling several times of 2000 tweets.
 We could see that the first and second ranking did not change.
 Now `#ladygaga v. #justinbieber` surpasses all other weird pairs, but it does not differ much from `#nba v. #heartbleed`.

+#### 0411 5:30-6:30pm

-I then computed the 10 most common tokens of tweets for each hashtag:
+As weird result found from my similarity calculator, I first computed the 10 most common tokens of tweets for each hashtag:

          ladygaga [('ladygaga', 1075), ('rt', 432), ('gaga', 288), ('ladi', 187), ('artpop', 173), ('guy', 109), ('roseland', 102), ('littlemonst', 94), ('love', 76), ('thi', 73)]